 I want to hike the entire trail, how do I get my car to the other end?

 Go Deep Adventures offers shuttle service, food and water caching, equipment rental, and even guided tours.
-Snappy Shuttle offers shuttle service, emergency pick-ups and water drop-offs.
+Snappy Shuttle also offers services.

 What volunteer opportunities are there on the Knobstone?